hg8496/rusty-buddy/docs/docs/index.md

 ## Key Features

+- **Knowledge Management 🆕**

+    Harness the power of a knowledge database to enhance AI interactions.
+Easily add, search, and initialize knowledge entries from directories, files, or URLs to provide more context-aware suggestions during chat sessions and development tasks.

-- **Ollama Support 🆕**
+- **Ollama Support**

     Experience seamless integration with the Ollama AI backend, providing enhanced performance and privacy.

 - **Intuitive Chat Interface**

     Engage in natural language conversations with the AI assistant to brainstorm ideas, solve problems, or get code assistance.

 - **Slash Command Auto-Completion**

     Boost your efficiency with intelligent command suggestions and auto-completion within the chat interface.

 - **Commit Message Generator**

     Generate clear and consistent commit messages automatically from your git diffs, following best practices.

 - **Icon and Background Image Generation**

     Create stunning icons and backgrounds effortlessly with AI-generated graphics based on your descriptions.

 - **Tool Integration**

     Automate repetitive tasks by allowing the AI to interact with your files and directories, enhancing your development process.

 - **Shell Completion Support**

     Improve your command-line experience with shell completion scripts for Bash, Zsh, Fish, and more.

 ## Built with Security and Privacy in Mind

 - **Developed in Rust**

     Benefit from Rust's memory safety guarantees, ensuring a secure and reliable toolset.

 - **Privacy First**

     Rusty Buddy operates entirely within your local environment[^1], with no data collection, giving you complete control and peace of mind.

 ## Get Started Today